-A student placed in a DAEP will be provided a review of his or her status, including academic status, by the campus behavior coordinator or the board's designee at intervals not to exceed 120 days.
+A student placed in a DAEP will be provided a review of his or status to include academic status by the Campus Behavior Coordinator or the board's designee at intervals not to exceed 120 days.
 In the case of a high school student, the student's progress toward graduation and the student's graduation plan will also be reviewed.
-At the review, the student or the student's parent will be given the opportunity to present arguments for the

-Student's return to the regular classroom or campus.
-The student may not be returned to the classroom of a teacher who removed the student without that teacher's consent.
+At the review the student or parent of student will be given the opportunity to present arguments for the student to return to the regular classroom or campus.
+The student may not be returned to the classroom of a teacher who removed the student without the teacher's consent.